 - A curriculum that transitions you from a learner to an independent medical physicist

 - The opportunity to be mentored by experienced physicists with access to state-of-the-art equipment and techniques

 - A program that offers research opportunities and funding to attend a national meeting

 Upon successful completion of the program, graduates receive a certificate of completion from Mayo Clinic School of Health Sciences.

 Graduates are eligible to take the Therapeutic Medical Physics board exam through the American Board of Radiology (ABR).

-The Radiation Oncology Medical Physics Residency at Mayo Clinic is pending accreditation by the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP).
+The Radiation Oncology Medical Physics Residency at Mayo Clinic is accredited by the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP).

 1631 Prince Street

 Alexandria, VA 22314

 For further details, see the accreditation information for Mayo Clinic School of Health Sciences.